21 Models and normal distributions

 So the proportion is about \(0.684\) (or \(68.4\)%).

-A model is a way of theoretically describing the distribution of some quantitative variable in a population.
+A model is a way of describing the theoretical distribution of some quantitative quantity.
 One common model is a normal model or normal distribution, which is a bell-shaped distribution with a theoretical mean \(\mu\) and a theoretical standard deviation \(\sigma\).
 Probabilities can be computed from normal distributions using \(z\)-scores.

 1. A tree diameter of \(7.7\) inches corresponds to a \(z\)-score (to two decimal places) of: